 This course provides the student with information in the different substantive areas of law: Torts, Contracts, Civil Litigation and Alternatives, Criminal Law & Procedure, Property Law & Specialized Areas, Probate Law, and Family Law; as well as a strong legal ethics component.
 The student will further their knowledge of Livetext and Blackboard by completing assignments and participating in discussions using these media formats.
 The student will further their competency in legal research and writing by performing research related to all substantive areas and by preparing a minimum of two written assignments on a substantive law question.
+Students will continue to build their skills using Westnext and CasemakerX for legal research.
 Prerequisite: LS 1300.
+Usually offered every fall and spring semester.